 David started in the life insurance business at the age of 19, basically at the same time he got married.
 By the time he was 24, he opened his own firm that specialized in assisting owners of closely held businesses with estate planning, buy-sell agreements and retirement planning.
 While working and raising his children, David studied at the University of Nebraska at Omaha and the American College in Bryn Mawr, Pennsylvania, where he obtained his financial designations including CLU, ChFC and LUTCF.
 He also obtained numerous securities licenses to enable him to provide investment advisory services to his clients.

 David not only became a specialist in working with family-owned business enterprises, he also became very well known for his political and public policy ideas.
-He has been heard and appreciated for his strong support for small business and the private sector through his lobbying to limit government intrusion and over-regulation of private industry.
+He has been an outspoken advocate for small business and the private sector through his lobbying to limit government intrusion and over-regulation of private industry.

-David isn’t just about business and politics; he does like to have some fun by performing with his smooth jazz band Higher Pursuit.
-He is an accomplished drummer and founder of the band.
+David isn’t just about business and politics; he does like to have some fun by performing with a smooth jazz band as an accomplished drummer.
 He also founded the Midwest Smooth Jazz Society and has worked hard to create opportunities for musicians to perform and provide exceptional musical experiences for the people of the region.

-His greatest accomplishment and passion is being husband to his wife Kim for 38 years.
-Together, they raised seven children and are blessed with four grandchildren.
+His greatest accomplishment and passion is being husband to his wife Kim for 43 years.
+Together, they raised seven children and are blessed with 13 grandchildren.